 How could I become part of the KAIROS Ministry program?

 KAIROS of San Diego community is an organization of well organized and trained volunteer teams of men and women, drawn from the Christian communities surrounding RJDCF.
 The KAIROS program is governed by the KAIROS of San Diego Advisory Council.
 This council organizes and oversees all KAIROS activities at RJDCF.
 The council and community is comprised of an inter-denominational team of volunteers, both clergy and laypersons.
-The KAIROS ministry team works in cooperation with the RJDCF Protestant Chaplain and Yard Pastors to carefully select 36 inmate plus 4 alternates to attend a KAIROS Inside weekend in each Yard.
+The KAIROS ministry team works in cooperation with the RJDCF Protestant Chaplain and Yard Pastors to carefully select inmates plus alternates to attend a KAIROS Inside weekend in each Yard.
 This same group selects the “Outside” (volunteers) and “Inside” (inmate) teams.
 The Inside team consists of inmates who graduated from a previous KAIROS Inside weekend.
 The Outside and Inside teams meet separately and together to finally form the complete KAIROS Inside Weekend team.

 To become part of the KAIROS Community and work inside the prison on a KAIROS Inside Weekend, you need to do the following:

 - You must be male – women are currently not allowed to participate on the KAIROS Inside weekend at RJDCF.
 However, there are many women that volunteer to help with prayer support, logistics and baking cookies.
 Women also work the KAIROS Outside weekends.

 - Your Own Experience: Complete a weekend experience of your own.
 Qualifying events include Cursillo, Walk to Emmaus, Alternative Qualifying Weekend, KAIROS Graduate, or Eighth Table Observer.